Sleep Apnea Appliances

 - At the second visit your custom-made appliance will be fitted

-- To get the best performance from your appliance you will need regular follow-up dentist appointments
+- To get the best performance from your appliance you will need regular follow-up dentist appointments in our dental clinic in Vancouver

 - Your dentist may need to adjust your appliance at these visits